MicrosoftDocs/power-automate-docs/articles/task-mining-tutorial.md

 ---
-title: Get started with task mining in process advisor  | Microsoft Docs
+title: Get started with the task mining capability
-description: Walk through a tutorial with demo data to experience task mining in the process advisor feature of Power Automate.
+description: Learn how to use the task mining capability with sample data in a tutorial.
 author: donums
 contributors:
   - donums